jan-tee/redirect-output/README.md

 output.write(file);

-// Write some text to file and stdout console.log('text');
+// Write some text to file and stdout/stderr console.log('text');

-// Restoring original process.stdout object
+// Restoring original output
-output.restore();
+output.reset();

 // Write some text to stdout only console.log('text');